polybuildr/petroglyph/README.md

 Petroglyph
 ==========

 Petroglyph is a a static blog generator written in Python.
 (Tested on 2.7.6).
-A sample setup can be found at the [Petroglyph sample repository](https://github.com/polybuildr/petroglyph-sample).

 Put your posts in the `/posts` directory with a `.md` extension.
 Each post's title will be used as the post's slug when the blog is generated.
 Markdown support is provided using [Python Markdown2](https://github.com/trentm/python-markdown2).
 Include post metadata by writing posts as follows: